gmag11/QuickESPNow/README.md

 ## Usage

+One just only needs to call begin and set a receivin callback function, if you need to receive data.
+Then you can use send function to send data to a specific device or use `ESPNOW_BROADCAST_ADDRESS` to send data to all listening devices in the same channel.

 ```C++
 void dataReceived (uint8_t* address, uint8_t* data, uint8_t len, signed int rssi, bool broadcast) {
     Serial.printf("Received message: %.*s\n", len, data);